Unified genus-1 potential and a parametric perturbative/nonperturbative relation

 \section{Calculation of A from B using the P/NP relation}

-For the potential in Eq. (\ref{gammaPotential}), if the perturbative expansion of $E$ in terms of $g$, $B$, and $\gamma$ is known, it is straightforward to calculate $A$ using the PNP relation in Eq. (\ref{gammaRealPNP}).
+For the potential in Eq.~(\ref{gammaPotential}), if the perturbative expansion of $E$ in terms of $g$, $B$, and $\gamma$ is known, it is straightforward to calculate $A$ using the P/NP relation in Eq.~(\ref{gammaRealPNP}).
 For this potential, $E(B;g,\gamma)$ was calculated from the Picard-Fuchs equation as described in Section \ref{Section:PFEquationAndPNP}, and reads

 Note that this expression is nothing but the perturbative series for the energy levels after setting $B = N + \frac{1}{2}$.
 Therefore, it can also be easily calculated from standard perturbation theory, such as using the Bender-Wu \textit{Mathematica} package \cite{Sulejmanpasic:2016fwr}.

 To find $A(B;g,\gamma)$ as a power series, we write an Ansatz as